 The Company accounts for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
-Under this method, the Company determines deferred tax assets and liabilities on the basis of the differences between the financial statement and tax bases of assets and liabilities by using enacted tax rates in effect for the year in which the differences are expected to reverse.
+Under this method, the Company determines deferred tax assets and liabilities based on the differences between the financial statements and tax basis of assets and liabilities by using enacted tax rates in effect for the year in which the differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
-Ayr recognizes deferred tax assets to the extent that Ayr believes that these assets are more likely than not to be realized.
-In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable to realize our deferred tax assets in the future in excess of their net recorded amount, Ayr would make an adjustment to the deferred tax asset valuation allowance, which would reduce the provision for income taxes.
+The Company recognizes deferred tax assets to the extent that the Company believes that these assets are more likely than not to be realized.
+In making such a determination, the Company considers all available positive and negative evidence, including future reversals of existing taxable temporary differences, projected future tax assets in the future more than their net recorded amount, the Company would be able to realize our deferred tax assets in the future more than their net recorded amount, the Company would make an adjustment to the deferred tax asset valuation allowance, which would reduce the provision for income taxes.

-The Company is subject to ongoing tax exposures, examinations and assessments in various jurisdictions.
+The Company is subject to ongoing tax exposures, examinations, and assessments in various jurisdictions.
 Accordingly, the Company may incur additional tax expense based upon the outcomes of such matters.
-FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2021 and 2020.
-The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position within twelve months of the reporting date.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2022, and 2021.
+The Company is currently not aware of any issues under review that could result in significant payments, accruals, or material deviation from its position within twelve months of the reporting date.

-As the Company operates in the cannabis industry, the Company is subject to the limits of the United States Internal Revenue Code ("IRC") Section 280E under which the Company is only allowed to deduct expenses directly related to the cost of products or cost of production.
+As the Company operates in the cannabis industry, the Company is subject to the limits of Section 280E of the United States Internal Revenue Code ("Section 280E"), under which the Company is generally only allowed to deduct expenses directly related to the cost of goods sold.